JabRef/user-documentation/en/FAQosx.md

 ## Q: Some characters are not displayed in the main table (math characters or some upper-cased letter).

 A: This might be a problem related to the font you are using.
-You can download some other font that support mathematical alphanumeric symbols, for example, FreeSerif or Cambria Math.
+You can download some other font that supports mathematical alphanumeric symbols, for example, FreeSerif or Cambria Math.